Homegrown Talent Initiative

 HTI supports the development of lifelong learners, rooted deeply in the context of local community assets and needs, through cultivating and solidifying partnerships between often siloed organizations.

-HTI Goals
+Original HTI Goals

 • Improve the lives of rural students and their communities by promoting relevant and dynamic skill development and work-based learning in students.